-The movie is meant to take place in fictional Winslow Corners, Ohio, and the producers made an effort to represent Northeastern Ohio accurately: Alan rides his bike past a newsstand selling The Plain Dealer, a Cleveland-centered newspaper.
-Later he leaves his phone number on the Globotech voice mail system and gives the Akron area code of 330.
-The Heartland delivery truck appears to have 90s-style Ohio license plates and is a reference to the state generally, "Ohio: The Heart of it All!"
+The movie is set in fictional Winslow Corners, Ohio, and the producers tried hard to represent northeast Ohio accurately.
+Alan rides his bike past a newsstand selling "The Plain Dealer", a Cleveland newspaper.
+When he leaves his phone number on the Globotech voice mail system, his area code is 330, used in the Akron area.
+The Heartland delivery truck appears to have 1990s-style Ohio license plates.

 Burger King agreed to market the film with its kids meals, before it was rated PG-13.
 The film was released soon after Oregon teen Kip Kinkel killed his parents, then went on a shooting rampage at Thurston High School in Springfield, killing two students and wounding 25.
 The Kip Killigan action figure was not distributed in Oregon.

 WILHELM SCREAM: When Brick Bazooka is firing at Alan's bike to attack Archer, and ends up getting chewed up by the tire spokes and chain, Brick lets out a Wilhelm scream as he flies away.
 A Commando Elite soldier emits the same scream, as he breaks apart from the EMP on Stuart Abernathy's chest.